-When you are renting out a property, your tenant legally has a right to be in control of the property during their lease period.
+Preventative Measures: Implement thorough tenant screening processes to avoid future issues with non-paying or problematic tenants.When renting out a property, your tenant legally has a right to control the property during the lease period.
 While this enables you to collect rent when things are going smoothly, it can also cause problems when your property situation changes.

 Do you have good tenants but have no choice but to renovate the property?
 Talking to them the right way could do the trick.

-The point is that you do not always have to rely on courts to get tenants off your property.
+You do not always have to rely on courts to get tenants off your property.
 With these two methods, you can legally do it yourself.

-A Table of Contents For Getting Rid of Tenants Without Eviction
+A Table Of Contents For Getting Rid Of Tenants Without Eviction

 Your Rights As A Landlord